 Our observation of the transient effects of the amplitude mode on the band structure and documentation of the melting of the electronic CDW gap in real time is, to our knowledge, the first time that momentum-dependent dynamics were recorded with trARPES.
 Observing the amplitude mode, which is at the core of correlated charge density wave physics, is a major breakthrough in uncovering the mechanics of collective phenomena in solid state physics.
 Future experiments will investigate the influence of the amplitude mode in the superconducting phase of the high temperature superconducting cuprates.
 In fact, we think that discovering a collective mode in these materials similar to the one we demonstrated observable in charge ordered systems could mean a major breakthrough in understanding the underlying physics in these systems.

-For topological insulators, understanding the interplay of spin-polarized surface electrons with non-spin-polarized bulk electrons is critical for potential spintronics applications.
+For topological insulators, it is important to understand the interplay of spin-polarized surface electrons with non-spin-polarized bulk electrons, which is critical for potential spintronics applications.
 Our work reveals the coupling between bulk and surface electrons of the topological insulator Bi2Se3 directly in the time domain.
 We use trARPES to probe the dynamics of optically excited electrons directly in the material's electronic band structure.
 Our femtosecond 'movie' depicts how the excited electrons fill unoccupied bands, but are prevented from relaxing immediately back to equilibrium due to the bulk band gap.
 These hot electrons accumulate at the bulk conduction band edge and act as a reservoir, which continues to populate the spin-polarized surface states for >10 ps.
 This finding may pave the way for development of ultrafast optical switches of spin-polarized conduction channels.
 More information can be found in .

 U. Bovensiepen and P. S. Kirchmann.
 Elementary relaxation processes investigated by femtosecond photoelectron spectroscopy of two-dimensional materials.
 Laser & Photonics Reviews 6, 589 (2012)